Priyaaa1/StartConnect-Hub/README.md

 ---

 Thank you for your contributions!
 Your efforts help improve StartConnect Hub and support our mission to empower startups and investors.
 Happy coding! 🚀✨

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+## Contributing Guidelines

+We believe in the power of collaboration.
+If you have ideas to improve College.ai, feel free to contribute!
+Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 <div align="center">
   <h2 style="font-size:3rem;">Our Contributors <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Red%20Heart.png" alt="Red Heart" width="40" height="40" /></h2>